muhsinking/notebook/content/notes/Frameworks for understanding.md

 ---
 A "framework for understanding" is a meme my friend came up with for a mental model that helps you understand the world and/or act upon it.

-Frameworks aren't't "real" in the way physics and chemistry are real.
+Frameworks aren't "real" in the way physics and chemistry are real.
 They haven't been verified to Objectively Exist through rigorous experimentation.
 They're usually just categories, [[Information architecture|labels]], or modes of thinking which help to reduce the effectively infinite complexity of the universe down to something that can be parsed and managed.

 I promise that you're already using them.[^1]